Ronald Vaessen - Obituary

 Ronald R. Vaessen

-SUBLETE – Ronald R. Vaessen, 80, of Sublette passed away July 31 at KSB Hospital in Dixon after a six-month illness, with his wife and children at his side.
+SUBLETTE – Ronald R. Vaessen, 80, of Sublette passed away July 31 at KSB Hospital in Dixon after a 6-month illness, with his wife and children at his side.

 Ronald was born on July 19, 1940, in Spring Valley to Ralph and Della (Pachankis) Vaessen.
 Ron was a lifelong resident of Sublette.